WSU-kduncan/cicdf25-EthLuc/README-CI.md

 ### Part 2: Github Actions & DockerHub
 - Configuring Github Repo Secrets
-    - To create a PAT (for dockerhub), login to dockerhub's website and go into your account settings.
+    - To create a PAT or Private Access Token (for dockerhub), login to dockerhub's website and go into your account settings.
         - Then go down to `Personal access tokens` > `Generate new tokens`.
         - Give your token a name and set its permissions, for this project it is recommended to set them to Read/Write.
     - Setting up Secrets / Making Secrets